brahimfilali758/Flask-blog-app/README.md

-Hello people ..

-this is a blog web app created with python and flask
+a miniature social network created with the framwork Flask

-enjoy !